hlawler96/MajorPlanner/README.md

 ### Application Result
 Use `[hostname]:8080/PossiblePrograms/?sessionId=SESSIONID`
+THIS WAS CHANGED A BIT FROM BEFORE WITH PREREQS
 Where SESSIONID is replaced by the sessionId you recieved at login.
 This returns a big JSON with the following information
 - SessionId
 - A list of "StrictRemainingCourses" that all must be taken
 - A list of "LooseRemainingCourses" that fufill certain program requirements but dont all explicitly have ot be taken
 - A list of Possible Programs that the user could take in their remaining time
-- A list of Course pairs that represent prereqs (the second is a prereq on the first)
+- A list of Prereq Objects that have a list of courses and a description with them.
+With the list of courses the first course is the one that requires some or all of the remaining courses after the first course.
+Whether or not the prereqs are strictly requried or loosely required can be figured out if the type = 'required'

 The following code represents the object structure in go that is converted to the result to help you decipher the format.